Radiópolis: History

 With its bid to buy GRC frustrated, Televisa next targeted another of its main rivals, Grupo ACIR, which at the time was Mexico's largest owner and operator of radio stations.
 In September 2000, Televisa announced it had spent $101 million to purchase 27.82 percent of the company and combine its operations with Radiópolis to form Grupo ACIR-Radiópolis, which would have controlled 116 stations serving 95 percent of the country.
 Three months later, however, the Federal Competition Commission unanimously denied the bid, saying that the combination of ACIR-Radiópolis with the nation's dominant television broadcaster would have given Televisa an unfair advantage in securing advertisers.
 The antitrust authority cited that ACIR-Radiópolis would have controlled 174 stations—12.44 percent of the national total.

 With both of its bids to acquire another broadcaster thwarted, Televisa turned to Grupo PRISA of Spain.
 In October 2001, PRISA bought half of Sistema Radiópolis, a $50 million investment for the company.
 PRISA put its expertise in radio, as owner of the successful Cadena SER, to work.
 In 2002, XEW was relaunched as "W Radio" and XEX-FM flipped from a pop format known as Vox FM to PRISA's Los 40 Principales format, which entered Mexico for the first time.
 Televisa Radio, in turn, signed a deal with Radiorama in order to syndicate the W Radio and Los 40 Principales formats along with its own Ke Buena grupera concept across the country.
-Other local and regional broadcasters, including Radio Núcleo of Chiapas and Grupo Chávez Radio in Sinaloa, carry Ke Buena and Los 40 formats on some of their stations.
+Other local and regional broadcasters, including Radio Núcleo of Chiapas and Grupo Chávez Radio in Sinaloa (later the partnership ended in mid-2021 due to acquisition of two stations, branded as "Vibra Radio"), carry Ke Buena and Los 40 formats on some of their stations.

 In 2007, Televisa considered cutting ties with PRISA due to stagnant sales revenue.

 Televisa Radio added two stations and sold two in 2017 and 2018.
 The IFT-4 radio auction saw Televisa victorious in Puerto Vallarta, where it launched XHPTOJ-FM in May 2019, and Ensenada, where it holds the concession for XHPSEN-FM 96.9.
 However, Televisa also sold two stations, XEBA-AM and XEHL-AM, to TV Zac, S.A. de C.V.

 On July 17, 2019, Televisa announced the sale of its 50 percent share in Sistemas Radiópolis, S.A. de C.V., to companies controlled by Miguel Alemán Magnani, owner of the Interjet airline.
 Televisa had previously announced its plans to sell its stake, citing a desire to divest non-core business assets and focus on its television and telecommunications businesses.
 The Federal Telecommunications Institute approved the sale in August.
 However, the deal collapsed on September 30, 2019, due to an inability to secure credit.
 After a court ordered Coral to pay Televisa, the deal was renewed, and the acquisition was completed on July 2, 2020.